 In July, I spoke about starting to get back into CrossFit and how I had PRed some of my lifts.
 I also spoke of a shoulder injury, which, while I do not know how I received, happened back in February.
 Since that time, my travel schedule has been crazy.
 While in the past I had been doing well on my diet as well as exercise on the road, I was so busy while on the road (<- excuse) that both suffered to some extend (exercise more than diet).

-While not exercising as much as I would have liked definitely impacted my fitness, it did give my shoulder an opportunity to get better.
+While not exercising as much as I would have liked definitely impacted my fitness, it did allow my shoulder to get better.
 I am happy to announce that my shoulder is finally — after 9 months — feeling better to the point that I can do squat snatches again!
-As you may imagine, the amount of weight I can lift on my snatches is well below my PR, but I am hoping it picks back up soon.
+As you may imagine, the amount of weight I can lift on my snatches is well below my PR, but I hope it picks back up soon.

 Over the last three weeks, I have been at home and working out 4-5 days a week.
 In addition, I started a new diet called the RP Diet.
-Yes, I know the pictures are a bit much, but even given my limited time on it I can say it works well.
+Yes, I know the pictures are a bit much, but I can say it works well even given my limited time on it.
 I am currently down 7 pounds and almost 4% body fat.

-In terms of CrossFit, I have PRed some more lifts: push press, push jerk, and back squat.
-While this is good, my fitness is still not at the same level as before — or maybe it is, but in different ways.
-Which brings me to the next section of this post.
+I have PRed some more lifts in terms of CrossFit: push press, push jerk, and back squat.
+While this is good, my fitness is still not at the same level as before — or maybe it is but in different ways, which brings me to the next section of this post.